 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Timing of assessment Quizzes Summative 10% No 1, 2, 3 Weeks 1 - 12 Practical reports Formative/Summative 15% No 3, 4, 5 Weeks 1 - 12 Breeding program Summative 35% No 5 Weeks 4 & 10 Final Exam Summative 40% No 1, 2, 3 Examination period
+Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Timing of assessment Quizzes Summative 15% No 1, 2, 3, 4, 5 Weeks 1 - 12 Case Study Formative/Summative 5% No 3, 4, 5 Weeks 8 - 12 Breeding program Summative 50% No 1, 3, 4, 5 Weeks 4 & 12 Final Exam Summative 30% No 1, 2, 3 Examination period

 Assessment Related Requirements

 Attendance at practicals and tutorials is compulsory.
-Students are able to apply for an allowed absence from a class by submitting the application form, with appropriate supporting documentation, to the Course Co-ordinator.
+Students are able to apply for an allowed absence from a class by submitting the application form, with appropriate supporting documentation, to the Course Coordinator.
 Application forms can be downloaded from https://sciences.adelaide.edu.au/study/student-support/forms-and-policies

-Students will complete a maximum of 12 quizzes that will total 10% of the overall grade.
+Students will complete a maximum of 11 quizzes that will total 11% of the overall grade.
 Quizzes will consist of multiple choice and short answer questions from lecture material and a goal setting exercise.
 There will be 4 TBL (team based learning activities) that are associated with these quizzes worth 4%.

 Students must write a breeding program for a species of their choice and traits that they wish to improve.
 The breeding program is presented as an essay, following a detailed list of questions/topics to be addressed.
 The breeding program incorporates knowledge built in each of the weekly practicals.
 Word limit is 3000 words.